adonath/adonath.github.io/content/software.md

 _________________________

 I developed and maintain [Snakemake](https://snakemake.github.io) workflows for convenient and reproducible data analysis of X-ray and gamma-ray data.
-Snakemake is a workflow management tool used in Bioninformatics that allows user to define, execute and share complex scalable analysis workflows.
+Snakemake is a workflow management tool used in Bioinformatics that allows user to define, execute and share complex scalable analysis workflows.

 **Links**:
 [Snakemake workflow for Fermi-LAT](https://github.com/adonath/snakemake-workflow-fermi-lat) | [Snakemake workflow for Chandra](https://github.com/adonath/snakemake-workflow-chandra)